Getting Started Guide

 | English | English | Yes | Not recommended |

-- If certain characters do not appear during manual input, you may try using the clipboard instead.
+- If certain characters do not pass during manual input, you can try using the clipboard.

-This functionality can be used to send a password, a command, or the content of a configuration file, for example:
+This feature can be used to send a password, a command, or configuration file content, for example:

 Replication